isabella232/BitHeroesS20/blogp2.md

 ![spotifyoauthflow](images/spotifyoauthflow.png)

-Follow the arrows and notice the data getting passed through in each step: the app has a client id and secret, and uses these to request a token from the Spotify Accounts Service.
+Follow the arrows and notice the data getting passed through in each step: the app has a client id and secret, and it uses these to request a token from the Spotify Accounts Service.
 Then the app redirects the user to a specified webpage with an access token in the URL, which our app needs to call the Spotify Web API.
 Now that we've got the basic concept down, let's get started!